-- 3. Writing courses designed to meet the needs of a particular major, (e.g., Writing for Accountants, Journalism, Business Writing/Communication). - 4.
-Courses designed exclusively for the satisfaction of remedial composition (ELD).
+- English as a Second Language courses (ESL) with content that is exclusively remedial. - Writing courses designed to meet the needs of a particular major, (e.g., Writing for Accountants, Journalism, Business Writing/Communication).

 10.1.2 Subject Area 1B: Critical Thinking and Composition